Frequently Asked Questions

 What do I need to do if I like the property?

-To reserve a property, you will need to pay a minimum Holding Deposit of £300.
-This Holding Deposit is deducted from the full deposit, which you have to pay when you move in to the property.
-This is usually a month’s rent plus £100
+To reserve a property, you will need to pay a minimum Holding payment of £300.
+This Holding payment is deducted from the full payment, which you have to pay when you move in to the property.

 If for any reason we decline the tenancy, the money is returned to you.
-However, if you decide not to go ahead with the tenancy, the Holding Deposit will not be refunded.
+However, if you decide not to go ahead with the tenancy, the Holding payment will not be refunded.

 How quick will I be able to move in?